brandonjwang/node-adaptivethrottle/README.md

 # Node.js Adaptive Throttling

 A suite of classes for Node.js used for throttling that I wrote for a university project.
+The reason why you would want to use this project is that it includes an adaptive throttler that allowes developers to specify priorities of endpoints.
+This means, if your web application is being slammed, endpoints which are less important and expensive (ie. takes much time to compute) become throttled first.

 Example usage of a simple throttler: